Frequently Asked Questions About Computer Science and Software Engineering

 use of a personal computer will be for word processing and the like, where the

-the campus programming environment is available on campus computers accessible
+the campus programming environment is available on campus servers accessible

-from any type of machine anywhere, on or off campus.
+from any type of machine anywhere in the world, on or off campus.
 All that said, if you haven't bought a computer

 for yourself yet and want to know the most common one here, it's Windows.
 All

-the lab computers here are Windows 2K or XP, with Unix available via secure shell
+the lab computers here are Windows 10, with Linux available via secure shell

 or tunneled X connection to the campus mainframes.
 (If secure shell or tunneled X is not something